 How do I plan out my schedule? ~ Show

 Once you have decided which courses you want to take, use the online course search function to see what time and day specific classes are offered.
 Be sure that classes do not overlap or conflict with one another.
 Some students find that charting out the times on a spreadsheet can be helpful.
-You can also use this printable planning grid to map out a possible schedule.
-Review the 2014 Freshman Course Recommendation Guide that has been specially prepared for New Student Registration.
+You can also use this printable Enrollment Worksheet to map out a possible schedule.
+Review the Fall 2014 First-Year Course Recommendations booklet that has been specially prepared for New Student Registration.
 It highlights courses most appropriate for first-year student enrollment, including course descriptions of Core Curriculum classes.
-As classes are added or updated, revisions and additions to the course catalog will likely occur.
-You will be notified of any changes to the course listings.
+As classes are added or updated, revisions and additions to the course options will likely occur.
 Please confer with the advisor you meet with during New Student Registration to review the most up-to-date course offerings.

 Be sure to check out Preparing for Your Advising Appointment for additional tips on planning your schedule.